Menu

 print(review)

-The model catches the real issues — the un-Pythonic loop, the missing empty-list check, the unused sum().
-Twenty lines of code, and you’ve got a working review tool.
-That’s what happens when you combine a clear system message, the right temperature, and a focused prompt.
+The model catches all three problems — the clunky loop, the missing empty-list check, and the ignored sum() builtin.
+Twenty lines of code and you have a working review tool.
+That’s the payoff of pairing a solid system message with the right temperature and a focused prompt.

 Summary

-• LLMs predict the next token using patterns from training data.
-They don’t “understand” things the way we do.
+• LLMs guess the next token by drawing on patterns from training data — they don’t “understand” the way a human does.

-• Tokens are the unit of work (and cost).
-Every model has a context window limit.
+• Tokens are the unit of both cost and capacity.
+You pay per token, and each model has a context window cap.

-• The OpenAI Python SDK gives you a clean interface through client.chat.completions.create().
+• The OpenAI Python SDK gives you a single call — client.chat.completions.create() — to interact with any model.

-• Messages use three roles: system (sets the rules), user (your input), assistant (past replies).
+• Messages use three roles: system (rules), user (input), assistant (past replies).

-• Streaming delivers tokens as they’re produced, making your app feel faster.
+• Streaming pushes tokens to the user as they arrive, making the app feel fast.

 Practice Exercise